| |

 Kahekili Highway (Hawaii Route 340) is a single-lane paved road framed by rocks on one side and sheer cliffs on the other.
 It stretches 21.5 miles from Kapalua to Wailuku in western Maui.
 It traverses a remote area in Maui.
 It’s a legendary road known for switchbacks, narrow passages, and dangerous road conditions.
 But the views are breathtaking.
 But to be precise, it is necessary to explain that Kahekili Highway is divided into three sections.

-• The first section begins in Kahului and takes the end of Highway 30, in the extension of Honoapiilani Highway.
-This section is a nice, wide, and fairly smooth road that is safe.
+• The first section begins in Kahului and ends at the end of Highway 30, an extension of Honoapiilani Highway.
+This section is a nice, wide, fairly smooth, and safe road.

 • At the end of Highway 30, the excellent road gives way to a simple asphalt road that narrows and becomes very narrow and winding.
 This road is called Highway 340, but it is better known as the Kahekili Highway.
 And this part is challenging and can be scary and dangerous.
 Especially dangerous is the stretch of highway between mile markers 6.9 and 16.3, where the changeover from state to county maintenance occurs in Maui.
 So be extremely careful.

-• Finally, the last few miles of the Kahekili Highway (Route 340) from Waihee Point Lookout no longer present any difficulty, as the road widens again near the first residential areas of Waihee-Waiehu.
+• Finally, the last few miles of the Kahekili Highway (Route 340) from Waihee Point Lookout are no longer difficult, as the road widens again near the first residential areas of Waihee-Waiehu.
 The road ends near Waiehu Beach Park, next to the town of Wailuku.

 Kahekili Highway Driving Tips